 John Scarne and Teeko

 John Scarne passion was coming up with new games, which were sold by his company (John Scarne Games, Inc.).
-The most successful of these games is called “Teeko.”
-It was invented in 1945, and was improved later.
+The most successful of these games is called Teeko.
+It was invented in 1945 and improved later.
 John Scarne was surely very proud of this game.
 He even named his son as John Teeko Scarne.

 Teeko deserves to be called an excellent game.
-Its rules are simple, and to play you need only simple board and 8 pieces.
-Despite this the game has complex strategy.
-So complex you can write a books abouts it (John Scarne wrote one book titled Scarne on Teeko, released in 1955).
+Its rules are simple, and you need only simple board and 8 pieces to play.
+Despite this, the game has a complex strategy.
+So complex you can write books about it (John Scarne wrote one book titled Scarne on Teeko, released in 1955).

 Teeko gained some popularity in the 50s and 60s.
 Scarne was quite good in promoting this new mental entertainment by encouraging celebrities to play.
-Apparently Orson Welles played this game.
+Apparently, Orson Welles played this game.
 Teeko was known in the US and in Latin American countries.
-Several players associations arised and some tournaments were organized.
+Several players associations arose and some tournaments were organized.
 Scarne even promised $1,000 to the person who will be able to win with him.
-Several well-known players have tried (eg. draught-player Tommy Wiswell or chess grandmaster Larry Evans).
-No one was able to defeat John Scarne.
+Several well-known players have tried, like draught-player Tommy Wiswell or chess grandmaster Larry Evans.
+But no one was able to defeat John Scarne.

 Teeko – rules of the game

 Board and pieces

 To play Teeko you need a board like this in the image below.
 It consists of 25 circular fields connected with horizontal, vertical and diagonal lines.
 The image below shows the traditional version of the board as designed by John Scarne.

 In addition, you need 4 black pieces and 4 red pieces to play.
 In Teeko pieces are called markers.

 Phase I of the play – placing pieces